openego/ding0/doc/welcome.rst

 ####################
-What is dingo about?
+What is ding0 about?
 ####################

-**WARNING** Note, currently the data source Dingo relies on - the [Open Energy Database](http://oep.iks.cs.ovgu.de/dataedit/) - has no public accessible API, yet.
-Thus, currently you won't be able to run Dingo without modifications.
+**WARNING** Note, currently the data source Ding0 relies on - the [Open Energy Database](http://oep.iks.cs.ovgu.de/dataedit/) - has no public accessible API, yet.
+Thus, currently you won't be able to run Ding0 without modifications.

-DIstribution Network GeneratOr (Dingo) is a tool to generate synthetic medium and low voltage power distribution grids based on open (or at least accessible) data.
+DIstribution Network GeneratOr (Ding0) is a tool to generate synthetic medium and low voltage power distribution grids based on open (or at least accessible) data.
 This software project is part of the research project